colton gill portrait baby toddler teen collage-w

 Research

-In 2005, a year after his sister passed away, Colton was invited to participate in the control group of a research project at Cornell University (at New York Weill Medical Centre in New York City).
-Ten children were undergoing an enzyme replacement therapy (Colton was not selected to be one of them), which would hopefully halt the progression of the NCL disorder.
-Colton’s role was to demonstrate progression of the disorder without the enzyme replacement.
-He underwent extensive testing, and then we brought Colton back to New York City a year later to repeat the testing.
+In 2005, a year after his sister passed away, we applied to have Colton participate in a research project at Cornell University (at New York Weill Medical Centre in New York City).
+Twelve children were undergoing an enzyme replacement therapy, which would hopefully halt the progression of the NCL disorder.
+Colton was not selected to be a participant, but was given the choice to participate in the control group, which he did, demonstrate progression of the disorder without the enzyme replacement over the course of a year.
+He underwent extensive testing, and then returned to New York City a year later to repeat the testing.

 In 2005, Colton also got a feeding tube (G-Tube) to help him manage food which was becoming unsafe for him to eat by mouth.
 Like his sister, he then didn’t have to taste his medicine and herbal remedies, as they were given to him, along with blended food and vitamins through his G-Tube.
 He also had a lot higher intake of fluids — water and juice made fresh twice daily from the juicer, which helped his health.